 These are the two types available today: stone-coated metal shingles, and metal panels, such as standing seam and PBC/Corrugated.
 Stone-coated metal shingles resemble traditional asphalt shingles.
 They can also resemble Barrel Vault Tiles and Pacific Tiles.
 Standing seam and corrugated/PBC metal sheets are smooth.

-New Metal Roof
+Stone-Coated Metal Roof

 The idea behind creating stone-coated metal products was to create a more durable roofing product than, say, wood shake, that resembles the original roofing product, yet lasts a lot longer.
 And, success!
 In many ways, stone-coated roofing products of today outperform their original counterpart.

 A bundle of your average 3-tab roofing shingles weigh between 60 and 80 pounds.
 Architectural/designer shingles weigh even more.
 A bundle of shingles covers an area that’s about 5′ x 5′.
-Stone-coated steel roofing shingles, such as from Decra are about the same size as asphalt roofing shingles, therefore cover the same area, yet only weigh around 50 pounds to cover that same 5′ x 5′ area.
+Stone-coated metal shingles, such as from Decra are about the same size as asphalt roofing shingles, therefore cover the same area, yet only weigh around 50 pounds to cover that same 5′ x 5′ area.

-Although a new metal roof will cost you more initially, they often cost less over the long run, than, for example, shingles.
+Although a metal roof will cost you more initially, they often cost less over the long run, than, for example, shingles.
 That is because they often last longer.
 You might replace your low-cost 3-tab shingles two or three times before you replace your metal roof.
 This is because metal is simply stronger than shingles.

 Metal roofing is becoming more popular.
-As people’s wood shake roofs are coming of age and needing to be replaced, they often choose a stone-coated metal roof.
-And, as folks learn about the advantages of a metal roof, they see the value and advantages of it.
+As people’s wood shake roofs are coming of age and needing replacing, they often choose a stone-coated metal roof.
+Those with old asphalt shingle roofs that don’t mind spending more, also often opt for metal, be it metal shingles or standing seam.
+And, as folks learn about the advantages of metal, they see the value and advantages of it.